 a.
 If you haven’t already, install CamTwist.

 b.
-Add the syphon source by double clicking it, then (in settings) select 'Resizeable selection' then drag the black bounding box around your OBS window.
+Add the Desktop source by double clicking it, then (in settings) select 'Resizeable selection' then drag the black bounding box around your OBS window.

 d.
 Once you have the Preview showing what you want, you’re good to go.

-4. Fire up your messaging application of choice, in my case it’s Skype for Business
+4. Fire up your messaging application of choice, in my case it’s Microsoft Teams

 a.
 Navigate to preferences and change your webcam from FaceTime to CamTwist.

 i.
-Troubleshooting-tip: If you see a bunch of colored bars in CamTwist, quit Skype for Business, quit CamTwist, then restart CamTwist, ensure the preview is good, then launch Skype for Business.
+Troubleshooting-tip: If you see a bunch of colored bars in CamTwist, quit Teams, quit CamTwist, then restart CamTwist, ensure the preview is good, then launch Teams.

 b.
 Pro-tip: See that annoying red-outline: get rid of that in OBS by clicking the little lock icon on all of your sources